dvgis/dc-sdk-docs/src/introduction/README.md

 - `Spatial analysis capability`

-Provide various measurement functions such as distance, area, height and related mapping functions.
+Provide various measurement functions such as distance, area and height, as well as 3D scene analysis functions such as view-shed and through-view.

 - `Compatible with third-party map tool libraries`